Drug companies told to do more to tackle 'superbug' crisis

 The rise of drug-resistant bacteria is a growing threat to modern medicine with the emergence of infections resistant to even last-resort antibiotics - a situation made worse in recent years by overuse of antibiotics and cutbacks in drug research.

-New analysis by the non-profit Access to Medicine Foundation (AMF), published on Tuesday, found that GlaxoSmithKline (GSK.L) and Johnson & Johnson (JNJ.N) were doing more than most among large research-based pharmaceutical companies to tackle the problem, while Mylan (MYL.O) led the way among generic drugmakers and Entasis was top among biotechs.
+New analysis by the non-profit Access to Medicine Foundation (AMI), published on Tuesday, found that GlaxoSmithKline and Johnson & Johnson were doing more than most among large research-based pharmaceutical companies to tackle the problem, while Mylan led the way among generic drugmakers and Entasis was top among biotechs.

-Overall, GSK led the field with 55 antimicrobial pipeline projects, including 13 vaccines.

 But action taken by such companies is only the start of what could be done to address the problem, which former Goldman Sachs chief economist Jim O‘Neill in 2014 estimated could cause 10 million deaths a year worldwide by 2050.

-“The whole of modern medicine depends on being able to control and treat infections,” said Jeremy Farrar, director of the Wellcome Trust charity.
-“Perhaps the most exciting area of medicine at the moment, immunotherapies for cancer, is impossible unless you can control infection.”

-While more experimental antibiotics are now moving through development than a few years ago, the number is still down on the 1980s and 1990s.
-And a lot more work needs to be done to ensure appropriate use of medicines - both new ones and the thousands of tonnes of older pills churned out each year by generic companies.
+While a few more experimental antibiotics are now moving through development at both pharma and biotech companies, a lot more work still needs to be done to ensure appropriate use of medicines - both new ones and the thousands of tonnes of older pills churned out each year by generic companies.

-“There’s definitely more that all companies can do,” said Jayasree Iyer, executive director of AMF, which published the analysis at the World Economic Forum annual meeting in Davos.
+“There’s definitely more that all companies can do,” said Jayasree Iyer, executive director of AMI, which published the analysis at the World Economic Forum annual meeting in Davos.

 “We need to strengthen the research and development pipeline - and when new products reach the market we need to ensure that they are used in a conservative way, so that misuse and overuse is limited.”